 Luke 12:11-12 “Now when they bring you to the synagogues and magistrates and authorities, do not worry about how or what you should answer, or what you should say.
 For the Holy Spirit will teach you in that very hour what you ought to say.”

-The sphere of influence we have been given is the measure that God has apportioned for you.
+The opportunities of influence we have been given is the measure that God has apportioned for you.
 You can rest in knowing that He is fully in control and He has placed you right where He wants you to be.
 When He wants you to move on, He will make that clear as well.

 Go forth and fulfill your call.